ibexa/documentation-developer/docs/administration/content_organization/content_types.md

 !!! caution

-    In case of content types containing many Field Types you should be aware of possible memory-related issues with publishing/editing.
-    They are caused by the limitation of how many `$_POST` input variables can be accepted.
+    In case of content types containing many Field Types you should be aware of possible memory-related issues with publishing/editing. they're caused by the limitation of how many `$_POST` input variables can be accepted.

     The easiest way to fix them is by increasing the `max_input_vars` value in the `php.ini` configuration file.
     Note that this solution is not universally recommended and you're proceeding on your own risk.